Historical gold maps of the Australian and American Goldfields

 Historical maps can provide valuable insights into the geological features and gold mining operations of the past.
 This can help modern day prospectors determine the best places to look for gold!

-We provide a directory of links to historical maps for various states, towns and regions throughout the Australian Goldfields.
+We provide a directory of links to historical maps for various states, towns and regions throughout the Australian and American goldfields.
 This makes it easier to find historical goldfields maps for specific regions without having to sort through a large number of other maps (town allotment, roads, aerial survey, etc) in the State and National Library catalogues.

 All these maps are available to view online for free.
 They have been selected because they display useful information regarding the location of reefs, leads, diggings, mining operations, and geological features.